 The Work Addiction Syndrome Checklist

-These are some questions that a potential work addict can ask themselves to identify if they have a problem that needs to be addressed.
+These are some questions that potential work addicts can ask themselves to identify if they have a problem that needs to be addressed.

 - How much time do you spend working, and how much time do you spend with family, friends, etc.?
 Is your work schedule causing problems in your family or social life?